Why and How Taking Pictures For Photo Contests - Part II

 In general, competition juries are announced before the event.
 This gives credibility to the competition.
-We advise you to conduct a little research about each of the judges to understand their approaches and their work so that you can submit pictures that are compatible with their preferences.
+I advise you to conduct a little research about each of the judges to understand their approaches and their work so that you can submit pictures that are compatible with their preferences.
 This does not affect your creativity, but it is a bonus for you.
 However, be careful not to directly contact the jurors, because the rules do not allow it.
 Moreover, in most competitions, juries do not have access to the names of the photographers who submit photos.

 Even if you have a large stock of pictures, it is better to take new photos for the competition.
 That way, you can prepare the scene, the subject, and the lighting especially for the competition.

 Dipping into your stock of available photos is a minimum-effort solution that can work, but, in general, you have little chance of winning even if your photo fits the competition theme.

 Photographers who participate in and win contests are often frequent competitors who know how to take a photo for a contest.
 A photo contest requires a specific state of mind.
 It is its own field of photography.
 When a professional photographer makes a photography report and has the opportunity to take a picture for a contest, he thinks about it constantly.

 Competitions judged from printed pictures are definitely the most difficult.
 The photographer must not only prepare for the competition but must also handle printing the photo.

 Printing a picture is not easy and can be expensive.
 The contester should not use cheap online services because in general the quality of the prints will not meet the standards of the contest.
 Most cheap online printers use poor quality paper.
 The resulting print is usually bad, and not worthy to be used for a contest.